Gordon's Medical Centre

 His training and work is from a person centred approach.
 This is non-directive, meaning the client always chooses what they want to talk about and are able to take things at their pace.
 He believes in the importance of creating a safe, non-judgemental, respectful space that people can feel comfortable to talk about what they wish.

-Outside of his work, he loves many different sports, travelling, cars, food and anything that can combine all of those.
+Outside work, he loves many different sports, travelling, cars, food and anything that can combine all of those.

 BA Person Centred Counselling (Metanoia Institute)